UniLink: App for Exchange Students

 Current resources that offer mentorship for exchange students are 100% local, tight knit in-person communities, and hosted by universities.
 We want to scale those local events and resources into an online experience, where more people can connect and help each other out!

-brainstorming (brainwriting, affinity mapping, competitive analysis) on figjam
+ideation (brainwriting, affinity mapping, competitive analysis) on figjam

 Here are some features we considered